invoiceninja/inspector/README.md

 <x-inspector-tables :tables="$tables" />
 ```

-This will show nice preview with all tables in your database.
+This will show a nice preview of all tables in your database.

 | Tables                 |
 |------------------------|